 What It Does

-- Validate monitor configurations, search monitor groups, retrieve monitor templates
+- Validate and create monitors, search monitor groups, retrieve templates, search SLOs, get monitor coverage analysis

 Database Monitoring Toolset (opt-in)